rma601/link_ssl_letsencrypt/README.md

 ```

-Finally, we need to run a shell script.
+Finally, we  add the required firewall rules and run a shell script.
 This script places fake files to get nginx up and running, then replaces them with real files that we can use to grab a certificate.
 I have included a copy of the script in this github repo, for ease of access.

 ```
+## You need port 80 and 443 open in order to have your certificates validated by certbot and letsencrypt

+firewall-cmd --permanent --add-service=http
+firewall-cmd --permanent --add-service=https
+firewall-cmd --reload

 ## edit the script with your favorite text editor, and set the following values ##

 domains=(your.fqdn.org)